NCP's internal document was 'misused as letter of support': Sharad Pawar

 Mumbai, Nov 23: NCP chief Sharad Pawar and Shiv Sena chief Uddhav Thackeray on Saturday held a joint press briefing in the wake of frantic overnight political development in Maharashtra.
 NCP, Shiv Sena and the Congress had joined hands to form government in Maharashtra, but in a surprise overnight move, Ajit Pawar lent support to the BJP.

-With Ajit Pawar's support, the BJP, which had won 105 seats in the assembly elections, formed the government on Saturday morning and Devendra Fadnavis took oath as the Chief Minister.
+With Ajit Pawar's support, the BJP, which had won 105 seats in the assembly elections, formed the government on Saturday morning and Devendra Fadnavis took oath as the chief minister.

 "I came to know about the developments at Raj Bhavan today morning at around 6.00 am.
 I was told that Ajit Pawar went with some 10-11 MLAs...I do not think that the BJP has numbers," Pawar said.